-The University reserves the right to limit student numbers per programme.
+The University reserves the right to limit student numbers per programme. according to the University's Enrolment Management Plan as approved by the DHET, Senate and College Board.
 It could happen that an applicant satisfies the minimum selection criteria, but that no space is available on the programme.